 Vanadium has been recorded as reducing plasma glucose levels during periods of fasting as well as overall hepatic glucose production (HGP).3 These natural benefits appear to stem from an increased insulin sensitivity, especially prominent in cases of type-2 diabetes.
 Minimized glucose production combined with decreased available levels may cut back the amount of sugar the body is able to store as fat.
 On the other hand, increased glycogen synthesis has been identified in skeletal muscle, which suggests that more glucose is being converted to muscle mass and energy rather than being storing as fat cells.4

-Glucose metabolism was enhanced through the use of certain types of vanadium.
+Facilitating glucose metabolism enhanced through the use of certain types of vanadium.
 Free vanadium ions activate glucose uptake and metabolism in adipocytes in order to lower blood glucose levels in states of hyperglycemia.5 Modifying glucose metabolism may, in the long run, prevent the cultivation of unwanted fat cells while also speeding up their demise.

 - inhibiting gluconeogenesis,